MisterQ2/SimplePokerGame/README.md

 ## Motivation

-Built this project to see how far I can go with my current programming skills while building something fun--I was able to explore AI decision-making and probability modeling.
+Built this project to see how far I can go with my current programming knowledge while building something interesting.
+I explored heuristic decision-making and probability modeling through the development of the AI bot and equity calculator.

 ## Features